ASTR 1210 (O'Connell) Study Guide

 they begin to run out of fuel.
 The Sun will eventually burn out.
 It

-is middle-aged: it formed about 5 billion years ago, and its remaining
+is middle-aged: it formed about 5 billion years ago, about 60%

 - Other than hydrogen and helium, the chemical elements are

 synthesized during fusion reactions in stars.
 They are

 recycled outside stars when they lose their outer layers or explode at

 the end of their lives.
 All the heavy elements that make up the

 Earth, and us, originated inside stars now long dead.

 Here's a video